ysouyno/study_notes_cpp_concurrency_in_action/study_notes_cpp_concurrency_in_action.md

 上面的代码很简单，但是我对输出很费解，引用原文：

-> The first set of values shows x increasing by one with each triplet, the second set has y increasing by one, and the third has z increasing by one.
+> The first set of values shows `x` increasing by one with each triplet, the second set has `y` increasing by one, and the third has `z` increasing by one.

-> The x elements of each triplet only increase within a given set, as do the y and z elements, but the increments are uneven, and the relative orderings vary between all threads.
+> The `x` elements of each triplet only increase within a given set, as do the `y` and `z` elements, but the increments are uneven, and the relative orderings vary between all threads.

-> Thread 3 doesn’t see any of the updates to x or y; it sees only the updates it makes to z.
-This doesn’t stop the other threads from seeing the updates to z mixed in with the updates to x and y though.
+> Thread 3 doesn’t see any of the updates to `x` or `y`; it sees only the updates it makes to `z`.
+This doesn’t stop the other threads from seeing the updates to `z` mixed in with the updates to `x` and `y` though.

 ##### UNDERSTANDING RELAXED ORDERING